 PAH associated with portal hypertension (PoPH)

-PAH associated with schistosomiasis (SCH-PAH)
+PAH associated with schistosomiasis (Sch-PAH)

-Without treatment, patients with PAH have a poor prognosis.
+Patients with PAH have a poor prognosis.
 The course of PAH is variable and the rate at which disease progression occurs depends on several factors, such as the underlying aetiology of the patient's disease.

 Though the exact causes behind the development of PAH remain unknown, research has led to a better understanding of the underlying pathophysiology.
 PAH is a complex, multifactorial condition involving numerous biochemical pathways and different cell types.